gfw-api/gfw-forms-api/README.md

   ]
 }

+Notes: public fields can only be passed as true by ADMINs.
+These templates appear to all users.
+Required fields:
+- name
+- languages
+- defaultLanguage
+- public
+- questions

 PATCH: /reports/:id -> Update the report with the same id.
 DELETE: /reports/:id -> Delete the report with the same id.